Advanced Configuration

 Timezone Configuration

 By default, the server uses an internal clock set to UTC ('Coordinated Universal Time').
-You can change this value with an environment variable ("TIME_ZONE") when you run the Streamwell Docker container
+You can change this value with an environment variable ("TZ") when you run the Streamwell Docker container.

 Besides the default value of 'UTC', the following values are supported: